-Curry Puff Filling
+Thai Curry Puff Filling

 First, grab your favorite frying pan and put it on the stove over medium heat.
 Add the peanut oil, onion, and curry paste, and let the flavors simmer together for one minute.

 During this time, the flavors will mix, creating a delicious aroma throughout your home.
-After the 10 minutes have passed, stir in the coriander (also known as cilantro) and let the aromatic mixture cool.
+After the 10 minutes have passed, stir in the cilantro and let the aromatic mixture cool.

 Making the Curry Puff Pastry

-But once you have your pastry sheets ready, use a cutter or a glass to create pastry rounds.
+Once you have your pastry sheets ready, use a cutter or a glass to create pastry rounds.
 Then, spoon some of your scrumptious curry mixture onto the middle of the pastry round, fold the pastry in half and then press the edges together.

-Then pop those Thai curry puffs onto a baking sheet and bake them for 20 minutes (or until golden brown) at 350 degrees Fahrenheit.
+Then pop those Thai Curry Puffs onto a baking sheet and bake them for 20 minutes (or until golden brown) at 350 degrees Fahrenheit.
 And they’re ready to eat!
 But careful — they’ll be a bit hot when they first come out of the oven.

 - In a frying pan over a medium heat add the peanut oil, onion and curry paste and cook for 1 minute.

-Preheat the oven to 180 Celsius (350 Farenheit).
+Preheat the oven to 350 degrees (F).

-- Cut the pastry into rounds using a cutter or glass and place the mixture into the center of the rounds.
-Press the edges together to seal and glaze with the beaten egg.
+Cut the pastry into rounds using a cutter or glass and place the mixture into the center of the rounds.
+Press the edges together to seal, and glaze with the beaten egg.

 Cook the curry puffs for 20 minutes or until golden brown.